viktorsapozhok/viktorsapozhok.github.io/_posts/2020-08-02-docker-postgres-grafana.md

 title: "Multi-container Docker app with Postgres, InfluxDB and Grafana.
     Building animated maps with GeoLoop panel plugin."
 slug: docker-postgres-grafana
-meta: "Docker app with Postgres, InfluxDB and Grafana.
+meta: "How to build docker with postgres, influxdb and grafana."
-    Building animated maps with GeoLoop Panel plugin."
 ---

 This tutorial provides a quick guide of how to install a dashboard environment